I was born in September 1967 and live in Swansea, South Wales, where I am slave to two rescue cats, Honey and Bumble.

 I'm a big supporter of freedom of speech and expression, something under threat from several political and religious camps in society today (incl a cowardly media including TV, publishers, universities, councils etc).
-I'm also a member of The Society of Authors, The British Czech and Slovak Association (who kindly awarded my short story The Prague Violin a prize), The Natural History Museum, Cats Protection and The Shark Trust (two of my short stories available on the 'Books + Stories' page are about the environment and animal welfare).
+I'm also a member of The Society of Authors, The British Czech and Slovak Association (who kindly awarded my short story The Prague Violin a prize), The Natural History Museum, Cats Protection and The Shark Trust (a link to my environmental short story The Last Shark is on their website).

 For me, being creative (otherwise known as 'making stuff up'), whether with words or music, is the most wonderful thing in the world.
 I enjoy nothing else more.